 Morning

-Step through Germany's most famous gate as the morning light catches its neoclassical columns. stands as Berlin's enduring symbol, where Napoleon once marched and Reagan demanded the wall be torn down.
+Step through Germany's most famous gate as the morning light catches its neoclassical columns.
+Brandenburg Gate stands as Berlin's enduring symbol, where Napoleon once marched and Reagan demanded the wall be torn down.
 The early hours offer the best chance to appreciate its architectural grandeur before the crowds descend.

 Afternoon

-pulses with Berlin's alternative spirit — a gritty neighborhood where Turkish immigrants, artists, and punks created something authentically rebellious.
+Kreuzberg pulses with Berlin's alternative spirit — a gritty neighborhood where Turkish immigrants, artists, and punks created something authentically rebellious.
 This is where you'll find the city's best kebabs, most powerful history lessons, and remnants of the wall that once divided a city.

 Afternoon